simongomez95/syky-app/README.md

 The frontend app is built with React and NextJS.

-Live deployment is done with Vercel for the frontend and Heroku for the backend.
+Live deployment is done with Vercel for the frontend at https://syky-app-frontend.vercel.app/ and Heroku for the backend at https://syky-app-af5e9d2426db.herokuapp.com/.
 The live database is deployed in a Postgres instance in Vercel.